bernardosulzbach/twitch-chat-tools/README.md

 ## FilteringChatLogger

-This tool logs live Twitch chat to a text file.
+A C# application that logs live Twitch chat to a text file.